-- 1.1 It is our policy to conduct all of our business in an honest and ethical manner.
-We take a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate, implementing, and enforcing effective systems to counter bribery. - We will uphold all laws relevant to countering bribery and corruption in all the jurisdictions in which we operate.
-However, we remain bound by the laws of the UK, including the Bribery Act 2010, in respect of our conduct both at home and abroad. - 1.3 The purpose of this policy is to: - (a) Set out our responsibilities, and of those working for us, in observing and upholding our position on bribery and corruption; and - (b) Provide information and guidance to those working for us on how to recognise and deal with bribery and corruption issues. - 1.4 Bribery and corruption are punishable for individuals by up to ten years' imprisonment and if we are found to have taken part in corruption we could face an unlimited fine, be excluded from tendering for public contracts and face damage to our reputation.
-We therefore take our legal responsibilities very seriously. - 1.5 In this policy, third party means any individual or organisation you come into contact with during the course of your work for us, and includes actual and potential clients, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies, including their advisors, representatives and officials, politicians and political parties. - 1.6 Newsquest Media Group is part of the worldwide business of Gannett Co., Inc and this policy should be read in conjunction with the Gannett Ethics Policy, which is available at www.gannett.com

-2. RISK ASSESSMENT AND DUE DILIGENCE

-- 2.1 We undertake to assess regularly and comprehensively the nature and extent of the risks relating to bribery to which we are exposed, being aware that risks are potentially present internally and externally. - 2.2 We are committed to investigating and being fully informed about the individuals and organisations with whom we have business dealings and the markets in which we operate.
-The extent of due diligence into business relationships will vary according to the risk.
-Where appropriate, anti-bribery commitments will be written into contracts with third parties.
+It is our policy to conduct all of our business in an honest and ethical manner.
+We take a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate and implementing and enforcing effective systems to counter bribery.

+We will uphold all laws relevant to countering bribery and corruption in all the jurisdictions in which we operate.
+In particular, we remain bound by the laws of the UK, including the Bribery Act 2010, in respect of our conduct whether in the UK, the Republic of Ireland or elsewhere.

+The purpose of this policy is to:

+- (a) set out our responsibilities, and of those working for us, in observing and upholding our position on bribery and corruption; and - (b) provide information and guidance to those working for us on how to recognise and deal with bribery and corruption issues.

+Bribery and corruption are punishable for individuals by up to ten years' imprisonment and if we are found to have taken part in corruption we could face an unlimited fine, be excluded from tendering for public contracts and face damage to our reputation.
+We therefore take our legal responsibilities very seriously.

+In this policy, third party means any individual or organisation you come into contact with during the course of your work for us, and includes actual and potential clients, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies, including their advisors, representatives and officials, politicians and political parties.

-3. WHO IS COVERED BY THE POLICY?
+2. WHO IS COVERED BY THE POLICY?